-A building automation integrator needed two QuickServers to bring McQuay self-contained air-conditioning unit data onto a BACnet/IP network.
-Chipkin helped move the installation past zero-value diagnostics and support the final Level 1 device architecture that made the project work.
+A building automation integrator needed two QuickServers to bring McQuay MicroTech SCU data onto a Siemens BACnet/IP network.
+Chipkin helped move the McQuay MicroTech installation past zero-value diagnostics and support the Level 1 device architecture that ultimately made the project work.

-This was a practical HVAC integration job, not a lab-only demonstration.
-The customer had to bring dozens of McQuay units into a BACnet/IP environment, prove the data path in the field, and recover quickly when the first site tests showed online devices but useless zero-value data arrays.
-The eventual success depended on turning those diagnostics into a stable, repeatable integration pattern and a better understanding of the McQuay communication hierarchy.
+This was a practical HVAC integration, not a lab-only demonstration.
+The customer had to bring multiple McQuay MicroTech self-contained units into a BACnet/IP environment, prove the data path in the field, and recover quickly when the first site tests showed online devices but useless zero-value arrays.

 At a Glance